DanteUrdaneta/DanteUrdaneta/README.md

 - 👋 Hi, I’m @DanteUrdaneta
-- 👀 I’m interested in Data Scientist and Software Dev.
+- 👀 I’m interested in Data Science and Software Dev.
 - 🌱 I’m currently learning Machine learning and Neural Networks
 - 💞️ I’m looking to collaborate on amazing and interesting projects
 - 📫 How to reach me [You can't yet]